theUncanny/edna/src/note-release-notes.md

 # Release notes for Edna

+## 1.10

+- add ability to execute JavaScript code blocks
+- add ability to run JavaScript functions with the content of the block

 ## 1.9

 - add `Mod + E` for running a JavaScript function with content of current block